lslee714/takeoffs/README.md

 - React w/ Typescript UI
 - Flask backend

-#### Project retro:
+#### Project retro notes:

 - I chose a mono-repo approach, this buys me a couple of things: a) API compatibility; and b) easy developer experience for a small one-man team.
-- I did separate out the UI and backend into their own separate applications, i.e. I did not a the monolith approach.
+- I did separate out the UI and backend into their own separate applications, i.e. I did not create a monolith.
 While I actually saw an argument _**for**_ a monolith (it's a simple application with limited purpose), I wanted to keep flexibility and scalability in mind.
-In addition, I admittedly do not have a ton of outside of work experience in setting up microservices, so it was a great learning opportunity.
+In addition, I admittedly do not have a ton of outside of work experience in setting up microservices, so it is a great learning opportunity.
 We'll see how this ends up!

-###
+- I used NGINX to serve the frontend; it's a widely accepted static content server in the community.
+- I used gunicorn to serve the flask backend; it's also widely accepted as a Python WSGI HTTP server and I'm familiar with it.

 ## Frontend